belazr/EasyWinHax/README.md

 ## TODOs
 - Import by ordinal support for proc::in::getProcAddress and proc::ex::getProcAddress
 - Import address table hook class
-- Fix indentation for api documentation in header files

 ## References
 https://guidedhacking.com/